EffectsSDK/web-integration-sample/docs/Features-Usage-Examples.md

 ```

+You can pass to Overlay Component following options:

+- url - string, contains the URL of image or video.
+Default Overlay Component view is white screen
+- promise - an optional object, contains two fields: "resolve" (function, called after successfull texture uploading) and "reject" (function, will be called with the "error" object as the first argument if the texture loading failed)

 ### How to use Stickers

 To use Stikers, you need to create new component by selecting the "stickers" type and pass necessary options.
 Then add it to the list of components: